 This key can be viewed from the CMS under the Administration menu by clicking on Settings and the Configuration tab.

-Connect CMS The following message will be shown for the first successful connection, “Display added and is awaiting licensing approval from an administrator”.
+Connect CMS The following message will be shown for the first successful connection, “Display is registered and awaiting authorisation from an administrator in the CMS”.

-Assuming there are no errors with the communication between the CMS and the Player, the Display will be registered and awaiting approval.
+Assuming there are no errors with the communication between the CMS and the Player, the Display will be registered and awaiting authorisation.

 Log into your CMS and click on Displays from the main menu to see your newly registered Player in the list.